kostandinazhupaj/SE_Project_Phase1/README.md

 expense_item (VARCHAR): Description of the expense item. cost (VARCHAR): Cost of the expense. note_date (DATETIME): Date and time when the expense was noted, with a default value of the current timestamp.

 Relationships:
 a.
 One-to-Many Relationship:
 Each user in the tblusers table can have multiple expense entries in the tblexpenses table.
 This is represented by the foreign key user_id in the tblexpenses table, which references the id column in the tblusers table.
 Constraints:

-a.
 Primary Key Constraint:
 Both tables have a primary key constraint defined on their respective id columns, ensuring uniqueness for each record.

-b.
 Foreign Key Constraint:
 The tblexpenses table has a foreign key constraint on the user_id column, referencing the id column in the tblusers table.
 This ensures referential integrity, meaning that every expense entry must be associated with a valid user.

 ![Untitled (1)](https://github.com/kostandinazhupaj/SE_Project_Phase1_Team5/assets/161974615/45956bae-be8a-4284-93ca-16f3534d4630)